-Step Description 1 In the Browser window, locate the Package with the < profile>> stereotype and open its child diagram.
-If you do not have an existing <profile>> Package, use the 'MDG Technology Builder' Perspective in the Model Wizard to create a new technology, then open the diagram from the newly created <profile>> Package.
-2 (Optional) If you intend your Stereotype elements to include Tagged Values with a drop-down list of several pre-defined values, each set of values must be defined by an Enumeration element on the Profile diagram.
-If you intend your Stereotype elements to include a Structured Tagged Value to provide a composite set of information, each structure must be defined by a Class element on the Profile diagram.
+Ste p Description 1 In the Browser window, locate the Package with the < <confile>> stereotype and open its child diagram.
+If you do not have an existing <profile>> Package, use the 'Management MDG Technology Builder' Perspective in the Model Builder to create a new technology, then open the diagram from the newly created <profile>> Package.
+2 (Optional) If you intend your Stereotype elements to include Tagged Values that referenced predefined tag types, you define those tag types in Data Type elements on the Profile diagram.
+Include the tagged value type definition in the Notes of the Data Type element, e.g. "Type=Memo;" or "Type=RefGUID;" If you intend your Stereotype elements to include Tagged Values with a drop-down list of several pre-defined values, each set of values must be defined by an Enumeration element on the Profile diagram.
+If you intend your Stereotype elements to include a

+Structured Tagged Value to provide a composite set of information, each structure must be defined by a Class element on the Profile diagram.
 The Enumeration and Class elements have to exist before you can define these Tagged Value types for your Stereotype; you can either create the elements at this point, or add these Tagged Values to your Stereotype at a later time.
 3 Add a new Stereotype by dragging the 'Add Stereotype Profile Helper' from the Diagram Toolbox.
 The dialog opened by the 'Add Stereotype Profile Helper' will allow you to specify various general Properties, Tagged Values, and the Shape Script for your Stereotype.
 4 (Optional) Define Constraints for the Stereotype.
 5 (Optional) Set the Default Appearance for the Stereotype.
 6 Repeat steps 3 to 5 for each new Stereotype element you want to create.
 7 (Optional) Add a Quick Linker Definition to the Profile.
 8 Save the Package as a Profile.
 When saving the Profile, the name used should match the name of the Profile Package; this is necessary for the references within a Toolbox profile to function correctly 9 Incorporate the Profile into an MDG Technology.